-- In cooperation with the transit districts, partners at CTDOT, FHWA, FTA, and neighboring regions, RiverCOG will continue to implement recommendations in the 2019 Regional Transportation Plan for the RiverCOG region.
+- \ In cooperation with the transit districts, partners at CTDOT, FHWA, FTA, and neighboring regions, RiverCOG will continue to implement recommendations in the 2019 MTP for the RiverCOG region.
 Additionally, RiverCOG will work toward the comprehensive update MTP for 2023 including updating performance measures and potential requirements included in the authorizing legislation.
-A transportation engineer and/or planning consultant may be selected to assist with this process to help identify and process projects listed in the 2019 RTP. - \ Region Freight Study and Analysis collect data and perform analysis on freight movement and potential improvements to the freight system including freight generators, stakeholders, constraints, truck parking facilities, GIS data, and other factors.
-A transportation consultant may be selected to assist with this study. - \ Finalize and implement projects in the RiverCOG Bicycle and Pedestrian Plan - \ Coordination with transportation planning with recommendations in the Regional Conservation Plan - \ Development of future Corridor Improvement Studies and Plans - \ Development of future Transit Improvement Studies and Plans - \ Research on FHWA and FTA programmatic Mitigation Plans - \ Coordination with development of the Regional Plan of Conservation and Development - \ Coordination with Lower Connecticut River Strategic Economic Growth Plan (OPM funding) - \ Regional Integration Plan- scenario plan to coordinate programs and projects that increase financial and time efficiency for intermodal improvements and transit oriented development.
+A transportation engineer and/or planning consultant may be selected to assist with this process to help identify and process projects listed in the 2019 MTP. - \ Region Freight Study and Analysis collect data and perform analysis on freight movement and potential improvements to the freight system including freight generators, stakeholders, constraints, truck parking facilities, GIS data, and other factors.
+A transportation consultant may be selected to assist with this study. - \ Finalize and implement projects in the RiverCOG Bicycle and Pedestrian Plan - \ Coordination with transportation planning with recommendations in the Regional Conservation Plan - \ Development of future Corridor Improvement Studies and Plans - \ Development of future Transit Improvement Studies and Plans - \ Development of a plan to link the Airline Trail and Farming Canal Trail between East Hampton and Cheshire - \ Develop Programmatic Mitigation Plans to address potential environmental impacts of future transportation projects as needed or coordinate with the State to do so. - \ Coordination with development of the Regional Plan of Conservation and Development - \ Coordination with Lower Connecticut River Strategic Economic Growth Plan (OPM funding)